dfelinto/blender-manual/manual/grease_pencil/modifiers/generate/line_art.rst

    Line Art will still load and calculate the entire visible scene to produce correct occlusion result, unless specified to do otherwise in object or collection Line Art *Usage* property.

-Edge Types
-   Line Art can identify different edge types.
-Selected edge types will be included in the result.

-   Contour
-      Where the edge becomes the separation line of front/backfacing faces.

-   Material Borders
-      Where the edge separates faces with different materials.

-   Edge Marks
-      Freestyle edge marks.

-   Intersections
-      Intersection lines between faces.

-   Crease
-      Where the edge angle is small enough.
-Controlled by *Crease Threshold* property.

 Crease Threshold
    Edge angles that are smaller than this value will be treated as crease.